jarmoruuth/TestAutoIntegrate/FullProcessing/Readme.md

 ## Test structure

-For maximal flexibility, the image files and the test specifications are in different directories, so the same images can be used for multiple tests.
-The execution results must go to a work directory, typically on some temporary storage.
-It can be configured in the script.
+The tests are in the subdirectory `tests`, each test is a json file in the format of `AutoSetup.json`, but with a name describing the test.

+The source images can be shared between tests, they are in subdirectories of `tests/images`, so that relative paths can be used.

+The location of the result/work files can be configured, by default it is a subdirectory named `results`which is in `.gitignore`,  so that the configuration can be immediately used.

 ### TODO